one23four56/backup-google-chat/README.md

 `EMAIL_PASS="`[email password]`"` <br>
 `EMAIL="`[email address]`"` <br>
 into it
+4. Make a folder in the root directory called `auths`
-4. Run `npm run build` in the command line
+5. Run `npm run build` in the command line

 There are also some npm scripts that make it easier to run.
 They are: